Building and Testing TypeORM

 Running Tests Locally

-It would be greatly appreciated if PRs that change code come with appropriate tests.
+It is greatly appreciated if PRs that change code come with appropriate tests.

 Most tests will benefit from using this template as a starting point: